-New England whaling museum hosts ‘Moby Dick’ read-a-thon
+New England whaling museum hosts ‘Moby-Dick’ read-a-thon

 The reading will begin at noon Saturday and continue around the clock until 1 p.m.
 Sunday.
 More than 200 readers will participate in the event at the New Bedford Whaling Museum.

-Besides the main reading, the museum will host two mini-marathons Saturday: a Portuguese-language reading of an abridged “Moby-Dick” and a children’s version of the book.
+Besides the main reading, the museum will host two mini-marathons Saturday: a Portuguese-language reading of an abridged “Moby-Dick” and a children’s version of the novel.

 There have been other cover-to-cover readings of the Herman Melville classic.